What Is Kawasaki Disease?

-- Redness in the eyes
+- Red eyes

-- Enlarged glands, especially in the neck
+- Swollen glands, especially in the neck

-- Irritated throat, inner mouth, and lips
+- Irritated throat, mouth, and lips

 - Swollen, bright red “strawberry tongue”

-Because it involves the heart, this illness can be scary.
-But most children recover completely and have no lasting problems.
-However, in rare cases, children can have:
+Because it involves a child’s heart, this illness can be scary.
+But most kids recover completely and have no lasting problems.

-- Abnormal heart rhythms (dysrhythmia)
+- Unusual heart rhythms (dysrhythmia)